bigbluemeeting/bigbluemeeting/readme.md

 ## Big Blue Meeting Community Edition

-Big Blue Meeting is a PHP/Laravel-based frontend for BigBlueButton.
+Big Blue Meeting CE is a PHP-based frontend for BigBlueButton written in Laravel.

 ## Usage
-This project is currently under development and attempting to reach a release in Q3 2020
+This project is currently under development and attempting to reach a release in Q3 2020.

+First release will be called:
+- Lockdown